libbitcoin/libbitcoin-explorer/README.md

  * [evoskuil/mpir](https://github.com/evoskuil/mpir)
  * [evoskuil/secp256k1](https://github.com/evoskuil/secp256k1)

-This change is properly accomplished by disabling the "NuGet Dependencies" in the Visual Studio properties user interface for each libbitcoin project and then importing the `*.import.props` file(s) for the corresponding dependencies.
+This change is properly accomplished by disabling the "NuGet Dependencies" in the Visual Studio properties user interface for each libbitcoin project and then importing the `.import.props` file(s) for the corresponding dependencies.

+> TODO: Update all libbitcoin libs with the .import.props files in a disabled configuration.
+This will allow this transition to be made entirely in the Visual Studio user interface.
+Then clarify the above explanation.

 ## Design Overview